The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Strobes

 Lights flashing quickly enough to erase how bad the song is from your brain.
-One finger.

 -